-For our College, international education is about opportunity.
+For NYU Meyers, international education is about opportunity.
 We organize these opportunities in five ways for our students and international colleagues.

 To begin, our traditional four-year BS students can complete a study abroad option in their second year at NYU.
 Many students will take the opportunity to volunteer for international health organizations while abroad.
 Traditional undergraduate nursing students can also earn a minor in global public health as part of their nursing degree.